Toward Explainable and Fine-Grained 3D Grounding through Referring Textual Phrases: Experiments

 \subsection{3D Phrase Aware Grounding Results}

-\textbf{Fully Supervised 3DPAG} We extend previous 3DVG methods to the newly proposed 3DPAG task by adding an extra cross-attention layer as depicted in Sec.~\ref{sec:baseline}, whose attention maps are used for phrase-object alignment maps generation.
+\textbf{Fully supervised 3DPAG-GT.} We extend previous 3DVG methods to the newly proposed 3DPAG task by optimizing POA maps, as depicted in Sec.~\ref{sec:baseline}, whose attention maps are used for phrase-object alignment map generation.
 The fully supervised 3DPAG results are shown in the upper part of Table~\ref{tab:3dpag}.
-Besides computing $Acc_{\text{PAG}}$ introduced in Eqn. \ref{Acc_PAG} (PAG), we also provide the overall accuracy $Acc_{\text{PG}}$ of all phrases (PG).
-As shown in Table \ref{tab:3dpag}, PhraseRefer achieves the highest results in all metrics, especially on Nr3D++ dataset which contains may more non-target objects as distractors.
-Specifically, we respectively improve $Acc_{\text{PAG}}$ and $Acc_{\text{PG}}$ by \textbf{4.7\%} and \textbf{4.4\%} compared with naive extension of SAT on Nr3D++.
+Besides computing $Acc_{\text{PAG}}$ introduced in Eqn. \ref{Acc_PAG} (\textbf{PAG}), we also provide the overall accuracy $Acc_{\text{PG}}$ of all phrases (\textbf{PG}).

+As shown in Table~\ref{tab:3dpag}, MVT equipping our pre-training strategy (\ie, PSP) achieves the highest results in all metrics, especially on ScanRefer++ dataset which contains more ambiguous phrases as distractors.
+Specifically, it respectively improves $Acc_{\text{PAG}}$ and $Acc_{\text{PG}}$ by \textbf{7.4\%} and \textbf{6.0\%} compared with naive extension of MVT.
+Moreover, after phrase-specific pre-training (PSP) with phrase-level annotations, SAT also significantly improves the performance for 3DPAG, increasing 8.6\% and 6.2\% for PAG and PG.

-\textbf{Weakly Supervised 3DPAG} Since labeling phrase-level annotation is time-consuming as well, in this paper, we also explore whether we can conduct 3DPAG predictions using only 3DVG data.
-By exploiting our phrase-specific pre-training technique, PhraseRefer can also conduct weakly supervised 3DPAG.
+\textbf{Weakly Supervised 3DPAG-GT.} Since labeling phrase-level annotation is time-consuming as well, in this paper, we also explore whether we can conduct 3DPAG predictions using only 3DVG data.
+By exploiting our phrase-specific pre-training technique, our method can also conduct weakly supervised 3DPAG.
 Specifically, we first identify all object-related phrases through rule-based language parser~\cite{feng2021free}, and then construct the phrase-specific mask only for the target object (as shown in Sec.~\ref{sec:pre-training}) during the training.
 During the inference, we manually provide phrase-specific masks for non-target objects, which do not appear in training.
-In other words, we only use a subset of our 3DPAG annotations (only target phrases) in training, which can be extracted from existing VG dataset with high precision, and evaluate on the whole dataset (both target and non-target phrases).
+In other words, we only use a subset of our 3DPAG annotations (only target phrases) in training, which can be extracted from the existing VG dataset with high precision, and evaluate on the whole dataset (both target and non-target phrases).
 We also demonstrate the results through random selection (RandSelect), and the final results are shown in the lower part of Table~\ref{tab:3dpag}.